DRollin/YiyuanStudentProject.jl/docs/src/index.md

 As indicated by the name, a chemo-mechanical problem refers to the situation where chemical reactions and mechanical changing are coupled together.
 Such problems are common in various fields, including battery science.
 Thus, a lithium-ion structural battery problem is discussed in this project, where the deformation and ion concentration have an influence of the chemical potential change.

 This document provides an examination of the mathematical model and comprehensive explanation of the code implementation with an example case study.

 ## Declaration of AI use

 The following AI tools are used helping analysing code error messages and improving structure of the documentation as well as proofreading the documentation:
 - ChatGPT 4o
 - Microsoft Copilot

-## Problem and Outlook

-TODO